Adrija-dotcom/CyberTwin-AI/README.md

 # 📊 Future Scope

-CyberTwin AI can be expanded into:
+Cyber AI Dashboard can be expanded into:

 - 🌐 Browser Extension for real-time phishing detection
 - 📱 Mobile Security Application